Emergency Preparedness & Response Fact Sheet

-- OEP trains and assesses the capacity of LHD plans and staff to be ready to receive materials and get them to the public quickly.
+- EPR trains and assesses the capacity of LHD plans and staff to be ready to receive materials and get them to the public quickly.

-- OEP coordinates the development and exercising of procedures and protocols for mass dispensing clinics and alternative types of dispensing, including the use of postal carriers to distribute medications to their routes.
+- EPR coordinates the development and exercising of procedures and protocols for mass dispensing clinics and alternative types of dispensing, including the use of postal carriers to distribute medications to their routes.

 - Automated resource tracking tools are being developed or modified to manage ongoing supplies, such as staffed hospital beds, inventory ordering and tracking systems, and communication systems.

-- OEP is the applicant for federal funding for public health and healthcare grants, including financial and activity reporting of all activities supported by the federal funds.
+- EPR is the applicant for federal funding for public health and healthcare grants, including financial and activity reporting of all activities supported by the federal funds.

-- OEP manages and tracks activities and funding of approximately $12 million in preparedness funds that are used by local public health, tribal governments, and healthcare systems for emergency preparedness and response efforts.
+- EPR manages and tracks activities and funding of approximately $12 million in preparedness funds that are used by local public health, tribal governments, and healthcare systems for emergency preparedness and response efforts.

-- In coordination with the Legal Unit, the Office reviews federal and state legislation, rules, and actions of other state agencies to recommend changes or new laws to support effective health response activities, including isolation and quarantine, support for volunteers, and mass dispensing liability changes.
+- In coordination with the Legal Unit, EPR reviews federal and state legislation, rules, and actions of other state agencies to recommend changes or new laws to support effective health response activities, including isolation and quarantine, support for volunteers, and mass dispensing liability changes.